Founded as a Care Home in 1956 by a group of Catholic women, the Ave Maria Guild, now known as Wings of Ave Maria, opened its doors to 35 residents.

 Short-Term Rehabilitation

-For over 65 years, Ave Maria Home, a non-profit agency, has been providing for the spiritual and physical needs of active seniors, as well as the frail and elderly in a Christ-centered environment in the Memphis and surrounding areas (mission).
+For 70 years, Ave Maria Home, a non-profit agency, has been providing for the spiritual and physical needs of active seniors, as well as the frail and elderly in a Christ-centered environment in the Memphis and surrounding areas (mission).
 In 1951, the Ave Maria Guild purchased property in a residential neighborhood in Bartlett, Tennessee to open a home that would provide long-term care for men and women of all faiths and economic backgrounds.
 Ave Maria Home opened in 1956 with 35 residents.

 In 1961, Ave Maria Home transitioned from a care home to a licensed nursing facility.
 A new wing opened in 1972, and two additional nursing beds were added in 1996, increasing nursing home capacity to its current 75 residents.